LynxiTech/BIDL_doc_en/source/professional_version_introduction.rst

-BIDL Commercial Version Introduction
+BIDL Professional Version Introduction
 ====================================================================================

-The commercial version of BIDL offers an array of supplementary features and services, which are delineated as follows:
+The professional version of BIDL (also known as LYNBIDL) offers an array of supplementary features and services, which are delineated as follows:

 1. Expert Technical Support: dedicated professional team assistance in the accommodation of brain-inspired models to Lynxi chips, facilitating the seamless integration and adaptation of the developed models.